-4.5.
-International Co-operation in the Field of Nuclear Power Development and Implementation
+2.7.
+International Co-operation and Initiatives

 A four-year safety project with a 7 million US\$ budget has just started at the Paks NPP.
 The project is partly funded by the US Government and the PHARE assistance programme of the European Commission, with the IAEA providing technical assistance.
 The project will establish a maintenance training centre, introduce international training techniques and help to enhance safety at the plant.